skade/yakshav.es/_sources/sponsor-florian.md

 ## What will I provide?

 A regular writeup and worklog of things done, at least once a month.
+For sponsors over 1000 Euros, we can set up a phone call where I answer all of your questions on FOSS development.
 On larger sponsorships (>5000), we can also negotiate additional agreements.
 Also, I'll present all sponsors on this website and give you thanks :).